tomeeeS/ScrollPicker/README.md

 # ScrollPicker
 [Here](https://github.com/tomeeeS/ScrollPickerDemo) is the project home with documentation.
 This repo is for including the code and its resources as an Android module if you want to edit it.
+Pull requests are welcome of course.

 ## Donation
 If you found it useful, please consider donating.
 Thank you!